machiobrian/Night/ReadMe.md

 > ### y_train : lowercase == vector

 # Tensor Attributes
-* Shape : length/no. of elements of each of the dimensions of a Tensor
+* Shape : length/no. of elements of each of the dimensions of a Tensor `[Also, the number of Input vectors]`
 * Size : total number of items in the tensor
 * Rank : no. of tensor dimensions. 'tf.ndim'
 * Dimension/Axis : Access a particular dimension of a tensor